-Subsequent to the last monthly progress report and at the request of MDE's Controlled Hazardous Substance Enforcement Divisions ("CHS"), Langan performed an Environmental Assessment of PFAS, on behalf of PAB, to identify potential sources of PFAS in soil and groundwater at the Facility (referred to in the report as "Areas of Interest").
+At the request of MDE's Controlled Hazardous Substance Enforcement Divisions ("CHS"), Langan performed an Environmental Assessment of PFAS, on behalf of PAB, to identify potential sources of PFAS in soil and groundwater at the Facility (referred to in the report as "Areas of

-The assessment methods and findings are further summarized in a report titled Environmental Assessment of PFAS, Perdue AgriBusiness LLC, Salisbury, Maryland, which was submitted to MDE's CHS Division on January 21, 2025.
+Interest").
+The assessment methods and findings were summarized in a report titled Environmental Assessment of PFAS, Perdue AgriBusiness LLC, Salisbury, Maryland, which was submitted to MDE's CHS Division on January 21, 2025.

 As indicated in the last monthly NPDES Progress Report and further discussed in the Environmental Assessment of PFAS Report, to date, PAB has not identified any PFAS-containing products or chemicals used by PAB in any of its operations at the Facility.
 At this time, the only known PFAS-containing product or chemical at the Facility is aqueous film-forming foam (AFFF), which is stored for use in the fire suppression system at the Soybean Extraction Plant.
-The fire suppression system currently contains Ansulite AFC-3B.1 In the event of an AFFF discharge inside the Soybean Oil Extraction Plant, AFFF is directed to the Extraction Plant Containment Sump, which leads to the facility's Wastewater Treatment Plant.
+The fire suppression system currently contains Ansulite AFC-3B.
+In the event of an AFFF discharge inside the Soybean Oil Extraction Plant, AFFF is directed to the Extraction Plant Containment Sump, which leads to the facility's Wastewater Treatment Plant.
 PAB is evaluating other potential fire suppression systems that would not contain PFAS.